Fire certificates for buildings

 Fire certificates for houses in multiple occupation (HMOs)

-If you own or lease buildings occupied by people who don't form a single household, your building may be classed as an HMO and you'll need a fire certificate.
+If you own or lease buildings occupied by people who do not form a single household, your building may be classed as an HMO and you'll need a fire certificate.

 Your building may be an HMO if any of the following apply:

 - the building, or part of the building, is owned or leased and has been converted into flats or bedsits

 - more than 5 people live in the building and one or more of them sleep below the ground floor or above the first floor

 - more than 40 people live in the building on any floor

 - more than 1 of the flats or bedsits shares a toilet, bathroom or cooking facilities with another flat or bedsit

 - the building has been converted into a block of self-contained flats, of which fewer than 2 thirds are owner-occupied

 The Fire Precautions Law

 This legislation enforced by the States of Jersey Fire and Rescue Service sets out the type of premises required to have a fire certificate.

 Fire Precautions (Jersey) Law 1977 on Jersey Law